Piderman/mattycollins.com.au/_posts/2013-12-19-On-Twenty-Thirteen.md

 Thanks for taking interest in some of my personal highlights for the year.
 I am very excited for what 2014 brings!

-[^1]: Yes, I could memories it but it's subtly different across languages.
+[^1]: Yes, I could memorise it but it's subtly different across languages.
 As a developer I prefer to focus on *why* a loop is used and its limitations, not *how* to type it.
 It's less to write for me and it does the job more efficiently so I'd say that's a win.
 [^2]: I do recommend using a GUI for an intro into Git though.
 Start of with some theory and then use a GUI until you understand what Git is doing before jumping in.